Dynamical phase transitions in certain non-ergodic stochastic processes: Spectral method

 As in the previous example, the singularity of the ldf here is due to the abrupt change in the conditioned dynamics.
 Beyond a critical value $p_c$, where the scgf is given by the eigenvalue $\mu_2(p)$, the effective mortality rate vanishes.
 This is seen from the vanishing component of the eigenvector $ $ in the effective transition rates constructed by comparing $\mathcal{L}_p$ in \eqref{eq:L op MB} with the tilted matrix of a discrete-state Markov process discussed in \cite{derrida2019large}.
 As a result, the effective dynamics resembles that of a standard Brownian motion conditioned to spend $q=Q/T$ fraction of time in the interval $[-a,a]$, which, following \eqref{eq:effective continume Langevin}, is described by a Brownian motion inside an effective potential

 with $\ell_p^{(2)}(x)$ in \eqref{eqn:eigfn_sticky}.
 The bias parameter $p$ is related to the observable's value by the ensemble equivalence relation $q=\mu'(p)$.
-The vanishing of $\ell_p^{(2)}(x)$ for large $x$ (see Fig.~\ref{fig:eigfn_sticky_quantum}) results in a confining potential $U_p(x)$ around the interval $[-a,a]$, which gets narrower as $q\to 1$.
-For $p<p_c$, the ensemble equivalence breaks down and the construction of the effective dynamics in \cite{derrida2019large} does not apply.
+The vanishing of $\ell_p^{(2)}(x)$ for large $x$ (see Fig.~\ref{fig:eigfn_sticky_quantum}) results in a confining potential $U_p(x)$ around the interval $[-a,a]$, which gets narrower as $q\to 1$ (equivalently larger $p$). {The effective potential is shown in Fig.~\ref{fig:potential_nonquantum_mortal}.} For $p<p_c$, the ensemble equivalence breaks down and the construction of the effective dynamics in \cite{derrida2019large} does not apply.